gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 ## Two phase commit protocol

 **Theory**:

-We have a coordinator that sends messages to participants.
+Use a coordinator that sends messages to participants.
 The `two-phase commit protocol` has two parts: the `prepare` phase and the `commit` phase.

 **Preparation phase:**
 During the preparation phase, the coordinator and participants perform the following dialog: